Zeemari/tumbu-app/README.md

-# Zeekart Shopping App
+# Timbu Shopping App

-Welcome to the Zeekart Shopping App, a React Native application designed with a user-friendly interface featuring a bottom navigation bar and essential functionalities for browsing luxury bags and managing a shopping cart.
+Welcome to the Timbu Shopping App, a React Native application designed with a user-friendly interface of a Figma UI design featuring all products, cart and .

 ## Table of Contents